 Discussion

 The bioanalytical equivalency values obtained from binding assays appear too high (100 to 1000 ng/L compared to values usually in the 10 ng/l range at other locations).
 The samples were diluted considerably less in this assay than in the transactivation assays.
 After performing the assay, it was discovered that the water grab samples had a high level of fluorescence, which might have interfered with the assay and might have given the high values.
 However, the POCIS and SPMD samples did not appear to have high fluorescence.
-We do not know what the concentration factor might be for these extracts so cannot evaluate at this time if the values are exceedingly high.
+We do not know what the concentration factor might be for these extracts so cannot evaluate, at this time, if the values are exceedingly high.
 For the transactivation assays, we assumed the same concentration factor for the POCIS and SPMDs as for the water grab samples, but this may not be correct.

 Auto fluorescence from water extracts through OASIS HLB cartridges has not been detected in samples from other locations and this may be specific to Florida, due to the high organic content in the various rivers.
-We suggest doing a second cleanup step in the future for waters that come from Florida Rivers.
+We suggest doing a second cleanup step in the future for waters that come from Florida rivers.
 We could do an MTBE extraction in the future.

 We expected bioanalytical equivalencies to be higher for the binding assays than for the transactivation assays as the binding assay will measure anything that binds to the receptor and is able to displace the labeled estradiol.
 This assay captures both agonists and antagonists.
-It is possible that we also captured other organic constituents in the water such a humic substances and other fluorescent interferences.
+It is possible that we also captured other organic constituents in the water, such a humic substances and other fluorescent interferences.

 It is likely that auto fluorescence also interfered with the transactivation assay at the higher concentrations tested for the water grab samples.
 We noted that there was a dip in the readout for the higher concentrations.
 We did not get the expected ladder with the highest concentration giving the highest readout on the assay.
 The samples were much more diluted in the transactivation assay with the highest concentration at 1 200 dilution compared to 120 for the binding assay.

 After discussing our results with the scientists at FL DEP, we discovered that the field samples for the grab samples were different from those for the POCIS and SPMD extracts.
 The field samples for the water grab samples were control water samples from the FL DEP.
-Subsequently it was discovered via LC MS/MS for a subset of analytes, that the field samples contained some androgenic chemicals.
-Therefore it is possible that the higher readouts obtained for the transactivation assays for the field samples portray the contaminants in the water.
+Subsequently, it was discovered via LC MS/MS for a subset of analytes, that the field samples contained some androgenic chemicals.
+Therefore, it is possible that the higher readouts obtained for the transactivation assays for the field samples portray the contaminants in the water.

 There did not seem to be an advantage of using POCIS or SPMDs for the transactivation assays compared to the water grab samples.
 For the water grab samples, we know the concentration factor was 11,000 before diluting into the assay buffer.
-For the POCIS and SPMDs we do not know the concentration factors.
+For the POCIS and SPMDs, we do not know the concentration factors.
 We assumed a similar concentration factor for calculation purposes, but this may not be accurate.
 Furthermore, the grab samples (with the exception of the highest concentration tested) appeared to behave more as expected in the assay than samples from POCIS and SPMDs.